-A 3-month online learning and practice programme for people interested in the connections between embodiment and systemic change
+A 3-month online learning and practice programme for people interested in the connections between embodiment and collective change

 March - June 2026